 Our Rotterdam one day itinerary must start at the Central Station.
-This is not only a transportation hub, it’s one of the coolest stations in Europe and it’ll set the artistic mood for your day in Rotterdam.
+This is not only a transportation hub, but it’s also one of the coolest stations in Europe and it’ll set the artistic mood for your day in Rotterdam.
 Take some time to admire the beautiful architecture and even grab a coffee.
 With the station at your back walk to your left, following Weena Avenue.
 On the next roundabout turn left again, and you are about to explore one of the coolest spots in Rotterdam.

 2º – Cross Luchtsingel pedestrian bridge

 You’re gonna spot a yellow pedestrian bridge, climb the steps, and discover this new world.
 Luchtsingel is an urban project, a wooden pedestrian bridge that not only connects two sides of the city but also offers art, music, and good food.
-At both ends of the bridge you’re going to find nice restaurants and shops.
-At Schieblock, an old building at the end of Luchtsingel bridge, there is rooftop restaurant and a cool beer garden on the ground floor.
+At both ends of the bridge, you’re going to find nice restaurants and shops.
+At Schieblock, an old building at the end of Luchtsingel bridge, there is a rooftop restaurant and a cool beer garden on the ground floor.

 3º – Stop at Coolsingel St. for historical buildings and cool souvenirs

 After exploring the Luchtsingel pedestrian bridge, go back to the roundabout and follow Coolsingel Street south.
-You are in the heart of Cool District and there you can find some of Rotterdam’s historical buildings like the City Hall, the former Post Office and the Timmerhuis, a beautifully renovated building that houses the Rotterdam Museum.
+You are in the heart of Cool District and there you can find some of Rotterdam’s historical buildings like the City Hall, the former Post Office, and the Timmerhuis, a beautifully renovated building that houses the Rotterdam Museum.
 For artistic and unique souvenirs, stop at the Rotterdam Tourism Office at Coolsingel Street and grab a special gift to take home.
 Everything there is made by Rotterdam designers.

 4º – Relax by the canal and search for more cool buildings and street art